anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

   - You can set date and time (only via control unit sideboard)
 - Bathroom light turns on automatically for a specific duration in case of motion is detected (color and brightness level depends on currently activated light scene)
 - Bathroom fan turns on automatically in case of specific humidity threshold overrun is detected
+  - Behavior can be overruled by permanently on and off mode
 - Fans located in fridge closet turn on automatically in case of specific temperature threshold overrun is detected
+  - Behavior can be overruled by permanently on and off mode
 - Water tank level monitoring
 - Water ingress level monitoring
 - Temperature and humidity monitoring